muhammadanas20/PF-lab3-task/README.md

 ## 🖼️ Program Outputs (Snapshots)

 Below are snapshots of each program's output.
-Save your screenshots in the `images/` folder with the given filenames for easy linking.

 ---

 ### 🔹 Task 6 – Welcome Message